Whole Brain Thinking is a great tool which you can use when:

 Councils are complex ecosystems, with niches to suit all four thinking strengths.
 Here are some examples of where you might find the different thinking types in action.

-B strengths — these people are a natural at managing multiple projects while delivering to tight deadlines, whether that relates to infrastructure projects or resource consents.
-From personal experience, I know their focus on consistent delivery in a timely way may mean they see it as a bit of a luxury to spend a lot of extra time gathering yet more monitoring data, or holding endless stakeholder meetings, before reaching a pragmatic decision.
+B/Green strengths — these people are a natural at managing multiple projects while delivering to tight deadlines, whether that relates to infrastructure projects or resource consents.
+From personal experience, I know that a focus on consistent delivery in a timely way may mean these people see it as a bit of a luxury to spend a lot of extra time gathering yet more monitoring data, or holding endless stakeholder meetings about visions and values, before reaching a pragmatic decision.

-C strengths — these people have a strong instinct for ‘reading the room’ and welcoming other people into discussions.
+C/Red strengths — these people have a strong instinct for ‘reading the room’ and welcoming other people into discussions.
 They know how a decision is reached is as important as the outcome.
-Community engagement, interactions with politicians, and customer-facing roles within councils are a natural fit for these staff members, but they may recoil when asked to put together a detailed business case with financial estimates.
+Community engagement, interactions with politicians, and customer-facing roles within councils are a natural fit for these staff members, but they may recoil if asked to put together a detailed business case with financial estimates.

 Combinations of Whole Brain Thinking strengths